Irritable bowel syndrome (IBS) diet guide: Foods to eat and foods to avoid

 - Constipation

-Following a healthy, well-balanced diet can help manage your symptoms.
+Following a healthy diet for irritable bowel syndrome can help manage your symptoms.
 Certain foods can trigger IBS symptoms, so identifying these foods and limiting or avoiding them can help to keep symptoms at bay.
+Following a low FODMAP diet, or diet low in fermentable oligosaccharides, disaccharides, monosaccharides, and polyols (short-chain carbohydrates (sugars) found in some foods) can be helpful for many people with IBS.

 Foods and drinks to limit or avoid

-Insoluble fibre is likely to cause problems for many people with IBS and it may need to be limited.
-That said, if you have IBS with constipation (IBS-C) eating larger amounts of high-fibre food may help reduce your symptoms of constipation.
-Examples of foods containing insoluble fibre include:
+Insoluble fiber is likely to cause problems for many people with IBS and it may need to be limited.
+That said, if you have IBS with constipation (IBS-C) eating larger amounts of high-fiber food may help reduce your symptoms of constipation.
+Examples of foods containing insoluble fiber include:

 |